johnemmanuelbond/loggers.larders/content/Articles/TO-DO.md

 	- players roll for esmellia (con save, persuasion check, wis save, investigation check)

 Future Session Prep:
+- Need a description of the skipping seal
 - add morian priest to npc list.
 Is she a grim sage? (based on john moore's vision)
 - Racetrack owner has it out for rivka, but only knows a druid did it, so wild shaping in view will kick off a series of events.